Every urban community requires green spaces for recreation and municipal facilities for public use.

 If the area has many children, for instance, large play areas make sense.
 If there are many adults or an elderly community, walking or running paths or outdoor gathering areas may be ideal.

-Your goal is to create a space that speaks to your community, while providing a place for recreation, relaxation, and functional priorities like noise pollution reduction.
+Your goal is to create a space that speaks to your community while providing a place for recreation, relaxation, and functional priorities such as noise pollution reduction.

 What Are The Basics of Landscaping for Municipal Grounds?